Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Introduction

 \section{Introduction}

-\IEEEPARstart{f}{luorodeoxyglucose} ($^{18}$F-FDG) PET/CT imaging is the standard of care for lymphoma patients, providing accurate diagnoses, staging, and therapy response evaluation.
+Fluorodeoxyglucose ($^{18}$F-FDG) PET/CT imaging is the standard of care for lymphoma patients, providing diagnoses, staging, and therapy response evaluation.
 However, traditional qualitative assessments, like Deauville scores \cite{deauville_score}, can introduce variability due to observer's subjectivity in image interpretation.
-Using quantitative PET analysis that incorporates lesion measures such as mean lesion standardized uptake value ($\text{SUV}_\text{mean}$), total metabolic tumor volume (TMTV), and total lesion glycolysis (TLG) offers a promising path to more reliable prognostic decisions, enhancing our ability to predict patient outcomes in lymphoma with greater precision and confidence \cite{suvmean_tmtv_tlg}.
+Using quantitative PET analysis that incorporates lesion measures such as mean lesion standardized uptake value ($\text{SUV}_\text{mean}$), total metabolic tumor volume (TMTV), and total lesion glycolysis (TLG) offers a promising path to more reliable prognostic decisions, enhancing our ability to predict patient outcomes in lymphoma with greater precision \cite{suvmean_tmtv_tlg}.

-Quantitative assessment in PET/CT imaging often relies on manual lesion segmentation, which is time-consuming and prone to intra- and inter-observer variabilities.
+Quantitative assessment in PET/CT imaging often relies on manual lesion segmentation, which is time-consuming and prone to observer variabilities.
 Traditional thresholding-based automated techniques can miss low-uptake disease and produce false positives in regions of physiological high uptake of radiotracers.
 Therefore, deep learning offers promise for automating lesion segmentation, reducing variability, increasing patient throughput, and potentially aiding in the detection of challenging lesions \cite{breast_cancer}.

-Although promising, deep learning methods face challenges of their own.
-Convolutional neural networks (CNNs) require large, well-annotated datasets that can be difficult to obtain.
-Models trained on small datasets may not be generalizable.
-Moreover, lymphoma lesions vary significantly in size, shape, and metabolic activity, making training deep networks accurately challenging in the absence of well-defined priors.
-Deep learning aims to reduce observer variability, but inconsistent manual annotations used for training can lead to error perpetuation.
+In particular, a class of deep networks called convolutional neural networks (CNNs) rely heavily on large, annotated datasets, as smaller datasets may hinder generalizability.
+Moreover, variability in lymphoma lesions in terms of size, shape, and metabolic activity complicates network training in the absence of well-defined priors.
+Models trained on inconsistent annotations due to observer variability can further perpetuate errors.
 Understanding these challenges is crucial towards harnessing the full potential of these methods in PET/CT quantitative analysis.